cloudnull/ansistack/README.md

 Upon completion of the playbooks all VMs will be offline and enrolled into vBMC.

-An instackenv file will have been fetched and stored in the home directory of the executing user.
+An **instackenv** file will have been fetched and stored in the home directory of the executing user.
 The file will be named `vm-instackenv.yaml`.
 This file should be compatible with the TripleO / OSP baremetal node import process.

 > Example TripleO command: `openstack overcloud node import --introspect --provide vm-instackenv.yaml`

+These playbooks are idempotent and will return an **instackenv** file even if no new vms are created.